Policy

 i.

-BWC records.
+BWC records;

 ii.

-Application for Ohio
+Application for Ohio Workers' Compensation Coverage (U-3);

 iii.
-Notification of Business
+Notification

-Acquisition/Merger or Purchase/Sale (U-118).
+of Business Acquisition/Merger or Purchase/Sale (U-118); and

 iv.
+Copy

-lease, or management agreement.
+of purchase, lease, or management agreement.

 4.

-deny the employer’s request for relief.
+BWC will approve or deny the employer's request for relief.

 5.

-not qualify as extenuating circumstances:
+The following do not qualify as extenuating circumstances:

 a.

-under a lease agreement.
+Successions accomplished under a lease agreement;

 b.

-Successions accomplished
+Successions accomplished under a lease-purchase agreement;

 c.